 Levato is the creator of the critical-creative videogame Semi-peripheral (3D), the critical multimedia performance Machines of Dissymmetry, and the experimental poetry films War Rug and Variations on Want.
 His recent books include Endless, Beautiful, Exact; Elegy for Dead Languages; War Rug, the book length documentary poem on which the film was based; Creaturing (as translator); and the chapbooks A Continuum of Force and jettison/collapse.
 He has collaborated and performed with various composers, including Philip Glass, and his film work been exhibited in galleries and featured at film festivals in Berlin, Chicago, New York, and elsewhere.

 He founded and directs the Chicago School of Poetics, and has served as executive director of the Poetry Center of Chicago, vice president of the Guild Literary Complex, chair of the MMLA’s permanent section, Creative Writing: Poetry, co-chair of the permanent section, Digital Humanities, and as an editor for various journals including Poetry International, Drunken Boat, the Atlanta Review, and Spoon River Poetry Review.
-In the fall he will join the faculty of California State University San Marcos as an Assistant Professor of Literature & Writing Studies, specializing in digital literature, digital poetics, and critical/cultural theory.
+In addition, Levato is an Assistant Professor of Literature & Writing Studies, specializing in digital literature, digital poetics, and critical/cultural theory, at California State University San Marcos.

 About Levato’s Work: